upcschool-ai/aidl-2022-winter-hands-on-online/session-5/5-distributed-training/README.md

 ```
 ...

-For more advanced utilization, you can take a look at the [official documentation](https://pytorch.org/docs/stable/distributed.html).
+For more advanced utilization, you can take a look at the [official tutorial](https://pytorch.org/tutorials/beginner/dist_overview.html) and the [official documentation](https://pytorch.org/docs/stable/distributed.html).